Michael-yunfei/academic-kickstart/content/post/A-Love-Letter.md

 <br>
 Do I fear the future like I fear the loss of everything<br>
 <br>
-No, I was the first born of her carefree being<br>
+No, I was the firstborn of her carefree being<br>
 <br>
 Yes, I was the last one who can seal her endless will<br>
 <br>
 Yes or No, I would just bow<br>
 <br>
-and fight as I was the firstborn without anything in my palm<br>
+And fight as I was the firstborn without anything in my palm<br>
 </p>